TangoSEO/seorepairlab/src/content/pages/english/terms-conditions.md

 ### Purchases and Payments

-All purchases made on the Website are subject to our pricing and payment terms.
-You agree to provide accurate payment information and authorize us to charge your payment method for the agreed-upon amounts.
-Refunds, if applicable, will be processed according to our Refund Policy.
+All purchases made on the Website are subject to my pricing and payment terms.
+You agree to provide accurate payment information and authorize me to charge your payment method for the agreed-upon amounts.
+Refunds, if applicable, will be processed according to my Refund Policy.

 ### Disclaimer of Warranties

 The Website and its content are provided "as is" without warranties of any kind, either express or implied.
-We do not guarantee that the Website will be error-free, secure, or available at all times.
+I do not guarantee that the Website will be error-free, secure, or available at all times.

 ### Limitation of Liability

 To the fullest extent permitted by law, SEO Repair Lab shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of the Website or inability to access it.
-Our total liability for any claims related to the Website shall not exceed the amount paid by you, if any, to SEO Repair Lab.
+My total liability for any claims related to the Website shall not exceed the amount paid by you, if any, to SEO Repair Lab.

 ### Termination

-We reserve the right to suspend or terminate your access to the Website at our sole discretion, without notice, if we believe you have violated these Terms or any applicable law.
+I reserve the right to suspend or terminate your access to the Website at my sole discretion, without notice, if I believe you have violated these Terms or any applicable law.

 ### Third-Party Links

-Our Website may contain links to third-party websites.
-We are not responsible for the content or practices of these websites.
+My Website may contain links to third-party websites.
+I am not responsible for the content or practices of these websites.
 Your use of third-party sites is at your own risk.

 ### Governing Law